golang-design/research/content/posts/zero-alloc-call-sched.md

 }
 ```

-> Note that we use empty struct as our channel signal, if you are not
+> Note that we use empty struct as our channel signal;
-> familiar with empty struct and channels, you might want read two great
+> if you are not familiar with empty struct and channels,
+> you might want to read two great posts from
-> post from Dave Cheney [^empty-struct] [^curious-channels].
+> Dave Cheney [^empty-struct] [^curious-channels].

 To use such a package, one can use `mainthread.Call` to schedule
 a call to be executed on the main thread: